 Individualizing a lesson, a class, an entire curriculum isn’t easy.
 But it’s what we do.

-Our visionary founders discovered in the 1940s the power of a student-centric, collaborative education.
+In the 1940s, our visionary founders discovered the power of a student-centric, collaborative education.
 Creativity, choice, independence, and free thinking guide an organic exuberance in our curriculum that is thoughtfully and deliberately connected to academic and life goals.